-Mr. Speaker, the process is too lengthy as adoption officials are rarely available to resolve issues related to filling out the required paperwork and it is becoming disconcerting to the parents in trying to get them legally registered.
-Some children are reaching their first birthday prior to having the adoption legalized, as the paperwork is not being completed.
+Mr. Speaker, the process is too lengthy since adoption officials are rarely available to resolve issues related to filling out the required paperwork and it is becoming worrisome for the parents in trying to get them legally registered.
+Some children are reaching their first birthday before the adoption has been legalized because the paperwork is not being completed.
+Also, the legal name of the adopted child to the adoptive parents' name are still not being registered.

-Further, the legal naming of the adopted child to the adoptive parents' name is not being registered, but there seems to be no accountability since no reasons are provided for the interminable delays in this process of legal adoptions in our communities.
+There seems to be no accountability since no reasons are provided for the endless delays in the process of legal adoptions in our communities.

-Mr. Speaker, due to this matter and the snail pace of this process, it is creating significant issues for some families, especially when the adopted parents are denied the additional funds for their adopted child, and this is atop of the delays proving that the child is now adopted into their families.
-So it impacts their income assistance if the legal paperwork is delayed or not forthcoming.
+Mr. Speaker, because of the extensive period of time for this process, it is creating significant issues for some families, especially when the adopted parents in the communities are being denied the additional funds for their adopted child, and this is atop of the delays proving that the child is now adopted into their families.
+So it impacts their income assistance if the legal paperwork is delayed or not completed.

-Due to these issues and the delay in the adoption process, it also delays the process to apply for the child tax credits.
+For these reasons and the delay in the adoption process, it also creates the inability to apply for child tax credits.
 It can also delay the process to apply for a birth certificate or social insurance number, which becomes more and more necessary as time goes on.

-Mr. Speaker, I am aware that most communities have custom adoption commissioners who fill out the paperwork to recognize... .
+Mr. Speaker, I am aware that most communities have custom adoption commissioners who fill out the paperwork.